JuoCode/vscode-dart-extract-arb/README.md

 ### `Extract String to ARB`

-Extract selected text, prompt for a key, add it to the ARB file, and translate it with DeepL for other ARB files.
+Extract selected text, prompt for a key or infer from text, update ARB files with DeepL translations, generate dart code, and replace hardcoded strings with the generated key.

 ## Quick Setup